dyne/Zenroom/README.md

 With contributions by Ivan J., Puria Nafisi Azizi, Jordi Coscolla and Christian Espinoza.

-Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers and Alberto Sonnino for their expert reviews.
+Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers, Alberto Sonnino and Richard Stallman for their expert reviews.

 This software includes software components by: